 Feed her all the good hay she will eat.
 Feed silage during the winter months at the rate of 2-3 pounds for each 100 pounds of body weight.
-A temporary grazing plot should be seeded if silage is not available.
+Seed temporary grazing plot if silage is not available.

 Feed 16 per cent grain ration if the roughage is of good quality and 18 per cent if the roughage is of poor or medium quality.
-Feed at the following rates:
+Feed at the following rates: Jerseys and Guernseys-1 pound grain for each 3 pounds milk

-Jerseys and Guernseys-I pound grain for each 3 pounds milk Holsteins and Ayrshires-I pound grain for each 4 pounds milk
+Holsteins and Ayrshires-1 pound grain for each 4 pounds milk

 Never feed more than 12 pounds of grain per day to a cow.

 If the cow is on lush pasture, slightly more than one-half the rate will be enough.

-Example for Figuring Amount of Grain to Feed:
+Example for figuring amount of grain to feed:

 Tommy's cow gives 20 pounds of milk each day.
-She is a Holstein. $20 \div 4 = 5$ pounds of grain she should receive each day.
+She is a Holstein, $20 \div 4 = 5$ pounds of grain she should receive each day.